 Logistics professionals sit at the heart of modern business.
 They are responsible for the management and the flow of goods and services, from its origin to consumption to meet the customer’s requirements.
 College for Adult Learning’sDiploma of Logistics (TLI50219) is nationally accredited in Australia, plus highly respected in Asia-Pacific and worldwide.
 This course will help prepare students to responsibly manage various functions in the wide area of logistics including freight, supply chains, transport, inventory, procurement, warehousing, as well as many other areas.
-One popular Double Diploma pathway at CAL is the Diploma of Logistics paired with the Diploma of Business (Procurement) (BSB51518), to give the most well-rounded skillset to students in this industry.

 This qualification is designed to give you the real, working skills you will need to step directly into a career, or will allow you to continue your logistics studies at university.
 This logistics course may lead to a wide range of career opportunities in logistics, such as a national or international career in Warehouse Management, Transport Operation Management, Distribution Operations Management, Logistics and Inventory Management or Supply Management.